Epoxy flooring is one of the most durable floor finishes. You can use it on different floors. But can you put epoxy flooring over a painted surface?

-The usual ratio is to mix equal parts of the epoxy floor resin with the epoxy floor hardener.
-The resin is in simple words the epoxy paint while the hardener is the part that makes the paint strong.
+The usual ratio is to mix equal parts of the resin with the hardener.
+The resin is epoxy paint, while the hardener is the part that makes it strong.

 Related Read: How Long Does It Take Epoxy Paint To Dry?